 Richard and Helen Upah Scholarships

-College of Business Administration students, preferably from the South Omaha area of the city, are to benefit from this fund.
+College of Business Administration students, preferably from the South Omaha area, benefit from this fund.
 Financial need is considered in making a selection.
-Renewal will be considered by maintaining a 2.0 (C) average.
+Renewal will be considered by maintaining a 2.0 Q.P.A.

 Wiesner Family Scholarship